JeffAbrahamson/hosts/fileserver/README.md

     #   /etc/netatalk/AppleVolumes.default (setup serving directory and turn on time machine support)
     #   /etc/default/netatalk (turn on CNID_MEATD_RUN and AFPD_RUN)

+This no longer works.
+That is, it works on the server ( think), but his new Mac is unable to connect.
+At the same time, the netatalk package version bumped up, so maybe it's that.

+I should probably try setting this up to run via samba instead and see how that goes.

 ## Unison

 Copy the `$HOME/.unison/` cache files from the old fileserver if available.

+## Pi-hole

+The pi-hole installation required my explicitly installing libgamin0, which replaces libfam, which appears to be obsolete.
+This had prevented lighttpd from starting.

 ## Things to do